-TRANSIENT OCCUPANCY TAX (TOT) - A tax of 10 and one-half cents per dollar assessed on each dollar spent on hotel and motel rooms in the City of San Diego.
+TRANSIENT OCCUPANCY TAX (TOT) - A tax that is imposed on occupants of hotel and motel rooms in the City of San Diego.

-TRANSIENT OCCUPANCY TAX FUND - A fund established to receive Transient Occupancy Taxes collected.
+TRANSIENT OCCUPANCY TAX FUND - A fund established to receive five cents of the ten and onehalf cents of the Transient Occupancy Taxes collected, in accordance with the Municipal Code.